-The FDA considers any special dietary food a "drug" if it helps in the "treatment, prevention, cure, mitigation or diagnosis of diseases in humans or animal".
-As such, manufacturers must register such dietary food as medicinal products in compliance with FDA guidelines for registration of drugs.
+The G-FDA considers any special dietary food a "drug" if it helps in the "treatment, prevention, cure, mitigation or diagnosis of diseases in humans or animal".
+As such, manufacturers must register such dietary food as medicinal products in compliance with G-FDA guidelines for registration of drugs.

 It is mandatory to label any prepackaged food item that has a nutritional composition.
 Manufacturers must provide documentary evidence to substantiate nutrition information and claims on product labels.
 Those labels must contain directions for safe usage, handling, and storage.
-Additional nutritional labeling information is voluntary.
+Additional nutritional and religious labeling information such as halal or kosher is voluntary.
 In addition to the general labeling requirements for Pre-packaged Foods (L.I.
-1541), specific labeling is required for baby foods.
-The link below provides details of this specific requirements:
+1541), specific labeling is required for infant formula by the G-FDA.
+There is no specific labeling requirement for plant-based meat/dairy alternatives.